kyma-project/test-infra/cmd/image-builder/image-builder.md

 Image Builder is a tool for building OCI-compliant images.
 It builds images using Azure DevOps (ADO) pipeline backend.
-It also supports signing images with a signify service to ensure that the image comes from a trusted repository and has not been altered in the meantime.
+It can run in two modes.
+The first mode is the default mode, where Image Builder acts as a client and triggers the ADO pipeline.
+In this mode Image Builder support running as part of a GitHub Actions workflow.
+In second mode Image Builder runs as part of the `oci-image-builder` pipeline in the ADO backend.
+The Image Builder is build and pushed as a container image to the Google artifact registry repository.

 Key features:

 * Automatically provides a default tag, which is computed based on a template provided in `config.yaml`
 * Supports adding multiple tags to the image
-* Saves command outputs to separate files
-* When running in Prow's presubmit job, supports pushing images to different repositories with different tags
+* Supports pushing images to google artifact registries.
+* Supports running in a GitHub Actions workflow.
-* Supports pushing the same images to multiple repositories
+* Supports building images using the ADO pipeline backend.
-* Supports caching of built layers to reduce build times

 ## Configuration